scientists give their opinion on disaster movies

 Behavioral researcher Matt Minich also explains to this newspaper that “we learn a lot more about the world of entertainment than we would like to admit, so it is more difficult to believe that a threat is real if it never appears in our entertainment narratives.”

 Minich endorses the real impact of the effects of bringing climate change to fiction.
 Remember that 1975 blockbuster Shark panic triggered the animal and increased its indiscriminate hunting for more than a decade.
-But also that the movie Contagionof 2011, gave some guidelines for behavior in the face of virus transmission, backed by good health information, capable of changing habits.
-Washing your hands and social distance were advice from the characters who played health personneland the RT or transmission speed of a virus was explained on a blackboard by one of the protagonists, played by the actress Kate Winslet.
+But also that the movie Contagion, of 2011, gave guidelines for behavior in the face of virus transmission, backed by good health information, capable of changing habits.
+Washing your hands and social distance were advice from the characters who played health personnel, and the RT or transmission speed of a virus was explained on a blackboard by one of the protagonists, played by the actress Kate Winslet.

 Cultural and educational change

 A single movie can’t change public opinion, but it can help accelerate cultural change if it creates an “educational” window of opportunity..
-If climate-related organizations had reinforced the impact with related news, discussions and side events before, during and after the launch, the effect would have been reproduced.
+If climate-related organizations had reinforced the impact with related news, discussions, and side events before, during, and after launch, the effect would have been reproduced.

 Related news